DzakyFawwaz/DzakyFawwaz/README.md

 ## About me

-My name is Dzaky Fawwaz Aryadi.
-I'm a Software Developer.
-I'm from Indonesia🇮🇩.
-Living in Jakart and currently study at IDN Boarding School.

 - 👨🏻‍💻  I am a Mobile Developer
 - 🔍  I'm currently searching for internship
 - 🌱 Currently learning Flutter